bucketeer-io/go-server-sdk/README.md

-# Bucketeer Server SDK for Go
+# Bucketeer Server-side SDK for Go